UMWEDU/umw-careercenter-sync/_pages/career-center-missed-appointment-policy.md

 <strong>Second No Show</strong>

-The Career Center will send an email regarding the missed appointment to you and your Academic Advisor.
+The Career Center will send an email regarding the missed appointment to you and your academic advisor.

 <strong>Third No Show</strong>